Toumal/yii-jcrop/readme.txt

 I say unintrusive because other extensions auto-insert the form fields and buttons for you, which in many cases might not be what you want.
 This extension focuses on the minimum required to get you up and running, letting you do your own bells and whistles if you want to.

+Optionally, this extension supports a preview of the cropped image that is dynamically updated as you move the selection rectangle.

 Usage:
 ======